KULeuven-COSIC/SCALE-MAMBA/Auto-Test-Data/README.txt

-This directory contains files needed for the auto-testing of the system 1 Shamir        (3,1)
+This directory contains files needed for the auto-testing of the system

+The data sets are created on the assumption that the DEFAULT parameters (in config.h) are used to compile the main programs.

+  1 Shamir        (3,1)
   2 Replicated    (3,1) Maurer
   3 Replicated    (3,1) Reduced